alexa-ngo/notes/MacOS-and-Linux.md

 * TIME - Time of a specific process
 * CMD - The command that was executed

-#####yum : list all software that is currently installed, update the current software, install new software packages, and remove unneded software packages.
+#####yum : list all software that is currently installed, update the current software, install new software packages, and remove unneeded software packages.